-My West Virginia Mountains series, my endearing Caney Creek series, and my standalone novels and novellas are all sweet Southern mid-20th-century romance stories.
+Jo's West Virginia Mountains series, her endearing Caney Creek series, and her standalone novels and novellas are all sweet Southern mid-20th-century romance stories.
 She has four published nonfiction books and coauthored with Vickie Phelps two other published nonfiction books.

-My writing career includes more than 200 articles and short stories, which have appeared in over 50 well-known Christian and secular publications including Guideposts, Decision, and The Upper Room.
-I'm an online contributor to Christian Devotions Ministries (http://www.ChristianDevotions.us).
+Her writing career includes more than 200 articles and short stories, which have appeared in over 50 well-known Christian and secular publications including Guideposts, Decision, and The Upper Room.
+She's an online contributor to Christian Devotions Ministries (http://www.ChristianDevotions.us).

-My devotions appear in eight anthologies and I wrote devotions on assignment and freelance for the following daily devotionals: Devotions, Open Windows, Pathways to God, The Quiet Hour, The Secret Place, and The Upper Room.
-I've taught workshops at writers’ conferences and I wrote an inspirational newspaper column for seven years.
+Jo's devotions appear in eight anthologies and she wrote devotions on assignment and freelance for the following daily devotionals: Devotions, Open Windows, Pathways to God, The Quiet Hour, The Secret Place, and The Upper Room.
+Jo has taught workshops at writers’ conferences and wrote an inspirational newspaper column for seven years.

 Everything You've Always Wanted to Know (FAQ)